resyui/resyui.github.io/about.md

 permalink: /about/
 ---

-# About Me
+## About Me
 From a political science major to discovering math and science in its very own form.
 Not necessarily the IMO Gold Medalist you are hoping for but definitely is the one that always stays in the game.

-## Experience
+## Work Experience
 - Quant Strats @ Hong Kong based Proprietary Trading Firm;
 - Alpha Research @ WorldQuant;
 - Research Intern @ University of Hong Kong;